No timeline given for extracting wedged ship from Suez Canal

 Rabei said he could not predict when the ship might be dislodged.
 A Dutch salvage firm is attempting to refloat the vessel with tugboats and dredgers, taking advantage of high tides.

-Rabei said he remains hopeful that dredging could free the ship without having to resort to removing its cargo, but added that "we are in a difficult situation, it's a bad incident."
+Rabei said he remained hopeful that dredging could free the ship without having to resort to removing its cargo, but added that "we are in a difficult situation, it's a bad incident."

+Asked about when they expected to free the vessel and reopen the canal, he said: "I can't say because I do not know."

-Shoei Kisen, the company that owns the vessel, said it was considering removing containers if other refloating efforts fail.
+Shoei Kisen, the company that owns the vessel, said it was considering removing containers if other refloating efforts failed.

+Bernhard Schulte Shipmanagement, the Ever Given's technical manager, said "significant progress" was made late Friday at the ship's stern where its rudder was released from sediment, with another attempt to free the vessel to be made around midnight Saturday.

+It said around a dozen tugboats were working Saturday alongside dredging operations that were removing sand and mud from around the left side of the vessel's bow.

 Peter Berdowski, CEO of Boskalis, the salvage firm hired to extract the Ever Given, said the company hoped to pull the container ship free within days using a combination of heavy tugboats, dredging and high tides.